mt-empty/shortcut-pages/nonGUI/rails.md

 > Source: http://api.rubyonrails.org/

-> Aliases: bundle, rails-4, ruby-on-rails, rake
+> Aliases: rails-4, ruby-on-rails, rake, bundle

 $ Rails Commands
     `rails new name                {{Creates a new Ruby on Rails application with the given name here.}}